eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/know_your_run_environment.md

     1. Determine whether Self-hosted trace or external trace best fits your run environment.
     2. If Self-hosted trace best fits, create or find the appropriate software to run for your target.
-    3. If external trace, determine the external trace method or tool that best fits the target you are working with.
+    3. If external trace best fits, determine the external trace method or tool that best fits the target you are working with.

 IMAGE HERE:
 ![example image alt-text#center](example-picture.png "Figure 1.
 Example image caption")